jcaraway-na/kickstarter-analysis/README.md

 #### Final Summary:

-After completing the analysis of theater outcomes based on launch date and outcomes based on goals, we can now determain the optimal campain start date would be mid to late April.
+After completing the analysis of theater outcomes based on launch date and outcomes based on goals; We can determain the optimal campain start date would be mid to late April.
 Giving the fundraiser the full "LIVE" exposer time during Q3 (May, June, July, and August).
-Also, based on the  the outcomes based on goals data, setting a more conservative fundraiser goal of less than $10,000 would be recommended.
+Also, based on the  the "outcomes based on goals" data, setting a more conservative fundraiser goal of less than $10,000 would be recommended.